 Epilepsy is the condition of recurrent seizures and has many causes including toxins, metabolic conditions and primary conditions such as a brain tumor.
 Idiopathic or common epilepsy refers to an unknown cause and is believed to have a genetic basis.
 Any breed can have epilepsy but some breeds seem to have a higher incidence.
 Because epilepsy is not a single disease, its prevalence in dogs is not known, however estimates of up to 5% of the canine population are cited.
 Little is known about prevalence in Norwich Terriers.
 A recent white paper, Understanding Canine Epilepsy (2014) by the Canine Health Foundation provides an overview.
 Accurate diagnosis is important in order to determine the most appropriate treatment.

 Paroxysmal Dyskinesias are episodic movement disorders characterized by muscle hypertonicity that can produce sudden, abnormal, involuntary movements.
 Consciousness is not impaired and duration is variable.
-Studies of dogs with epilepsy and episodic movement disorders are hampered by difficulty in correctly diagnosing and classifying them.
+Studies of dogs with episodic movement disorders are hampered by difficulty in correctly diagnosing and classifying them.
 Neurological examinations between episodes are usually normal, and veterinarians need to rely on the reports of owners who may miss the signs or misinterpret them.

 Degenerative Myelopathy (DM) is a neurological disorder that is an incurable, progressive disease of the canine spinal cord causing progressive paralysis.
 DM is seen most frequently in the German shepherd dog, Pembroke Welsh Corgi, and Boxer, with onset typically after the age of 7 years.
 A gene has been identified that is associated with a major increase in risk of the disease.
 This gene has been reported in several Norwich Terriers, but has never been expressed (carrier, but not affected).